 Every kid deserves to have a hero they think looks like them so they can identify with them some level.
 Therefore, it is essential a variety of people be seen as heroes.
 By the way, it is not always about race -- it could be about something as simple as right vs. left-handedness, a specific physical characteristic or uniqueness, accent, faith or even something as simple as hair color.

 When I was in college, I spoke to a CIA recruiter who visited campus.
 They were looking for analysts -- since I wanted to be a secret agent, it never went any further.
-Even though my career took me into technology, I can so with absolute certainty I was not part of THRUSH either.
-But as I said, my hair turned darker as I grew up leaving me with many choices for how I could fight evil.
+Even though my career took me into technology, I can say with absolute certainty I was never part of THRUSH either.
+But my hair turned darker as I got older leaving me with many choices for how I could fight evil.